tm-kn/whisper-transcribe-example/README.md

 # whisper-transcribe-example

-Get a transcription text file out of an audio or video file.
+Get a transcription text file out of an audio or video file with a CLI tool using OpenAI Whisper API.

 ## Installation